Welcome to The ROM Exchange!

 ROMX is preloaded with a number of ROM images including basic diagnostics - the as-shipped selection is shown below:

 Note that the JTAG header is for production programming of the CPLD only - it's not used to upload ROM images.
 ROM's are uploaded directly from the computer - BLOAD a 12KB ROM image, run up the menu, and U)PLOAD it to flash memory, where it will now be stored until you decide to overwrite it with another!

 Hardware Requirements : ROMX will work in any Apple II but its functionality may be limited by the amount of RAM in the machine.
 Currently, with pre-release software you get full functionality in machines that have at least 32K of RAM.
 With less RAM, you can install a pre-configured board into a machine with as little as 4K but you will only get a simplified menu that lets you switch banks.
 The board can be pre-configured (images loaded, defaults set ,etc.) in another Apple II with 32K or more.
 When version 1.0 of the firmware is released, the plan is to have a mini-DOS built in, so that images can be directly loaded from disk into the flash using the on-board menu.
 This will work with as little as 16K of RAM.
 4K RAM machines will still be supported with the limited functionality.
 Firmware upgrades are easily done with a file download from TheROMExchange.com and the Upload Image command in ROMX.

 The Text ROM is currently designed to replace the 2316B SPCL ROM used in the rev 7 motherboards onward.
 Rev 7 motherboards are quickly recognised by the lack of the RAM jumper blocks.
-If you have RAM jumper blocks then you will need the 2513 version of the text ROM, which is not yet available but in-progress.
+If you have RAM jumper blocks then you will need the 2513 version of the text ROM.